-Trump hopes for unifying State of the Union after divisive year
+Trump pledges to 'make America great again for all Americans'

-Washington (CNN)President Donald Trump will deliver his maiden State of the Union address on Tuesday with both a resurgent economy and a sagging approval rating as his backdrop.
+Washington (CNN)President Donald Trump sought to infuse his maiden State of the Union address with an undercurrent of optimism, declaring Tuesday the nation was thriving a year after he took office.

+"Let us begin tonight by recognizing that the state of our union is strong because our people are strong," Trump said inside a crowded House chamber.
+"Together, we are building a safe, strong, and proud America."

-The President will use his remarks to argue for bipartisan cooperation while trumpeting the roaring stock market and low unemployment, aides have said.
-He told advisers he wanted to strike a unifying tone after a year of stoking divisions on race, politics and gender.
+Arguing for bipartisan efforts while trumpeting the roaring stock market and low unemployment, Trump struck a unifying tone after a year of stoking divisions on race, politics and gender.

+"Tonight, I call upon all of us to set aside our differences, to seek out common ground, and to summon the unity we need to deliver for the people we were elected to serve," Trump said.

+"We have gone forward with a clear vision and a righteous mission -- to make America great again for all Americans," he said.

 Whether one hourlong address can achieve that goal remains to be seen.
 Trump remains deeply divisive, and Washington has fractured during his first year in office as controversies mount.
 Investigations into Russian election meddling are heating up as Trump prepares for a potential interview with special counsel Robert Mueller.